schmidt/structured_warnings/README.md

     * `StructuredWarnings::DeprecatedMethodWarning`
     * `StructuredWarnings::DeprecatedSignatureWarning`

-You are encourage to use your own subclasses of `StructuredWarnings::Base` to give as much feedback to your users as possible.
+You are encouraged to use your own subclasses of `StructuredWarnings::Base` to give as much feedback to your users as possible.